-(Prerequisite: NURS B310 or consent of instructor) This course provides an overview of the chemical therapeutic measures which assist patients in reducing the physical and emotional effects of illness and in improving or promoting health.
+(For the prelicensure track; Prerequisite courses NURS B310 or consent of instructor) This course provides an overview of the chemical therapeutic measures which assist patients in reducing the physical and emotional effects of illness and in improving or promoting health.
 Focus is on the mechanism of action of these interventions as they affect underlying physiological and pathophysiological processes (Lecture 3 hours).

-NURS B326 - ADULT HEALTH NURSING I (6).
+NURS B326 - ADULT HEALTH NURSING I (6). ^

-(Prerequisite: NURS B202, B310 and B312; Co-req.
+(For the prelicensure track; Prerequisite courses NURS B202, B310 and B312; Co-req.
 NURS B320).
 This course includes information on common chronic and acute illnesses including pre- and post-operative preparation.
 A nursing process approach outlines nursing actions for major common illnesses in the hospital setting.
 Intermediate nursing skills are taught in the laboratory and applied in the clinical area.
 Students learn how to provide appropriate nursing care to patients with common health problems and patients requiring surgery (Lecture 3 hours, Laboratory 3 hours, Clinical Experience 6 hours).